VincentLi1216/airboard/README.md

 ## 2. Put Corresponding Path into the Function
 ![image](md_attachment/path.png)

-## 3. Execute the code "sh run.sh"
+## 3. Execute the Code by "sh run.sh"
 ![image](md_attachment/run.png)

 ## 4. See the result